-- Video Plenary Session represents the “best of the best” high-quality, cutting-edge, fully edited endoscopic video footage presented at DDW.
-This session will feature submitted videos that received the top ratings during our double blind peer review.
-New this year, the highest scoring video from the peer-reviewed process for each section will be presented an award by the moderators at the end of each section.
-Following the live session, all 20 Video Plenary selections will be available for online viewing through the ASGE Online Learning Center at www.asge.org.
+- Video Plenary Session (“The Best of the Best”): This session represents the most prestigious and highest-ranking, cutting-edge, fully edited endoscopic videos presented at DDW.
+Videos featured in this session received the top ratings during ASGE's double-blind peer review.
+The highest-scoring video from the peer-review process for each section will be presented an award by the moderators.
+Following the live session, all Video Plenary selections will be available at ASGE’s Online Learning Center.

 SSAT Video Submission Guidelines

-A text abstract submission is required.
+- A text abstract submission is required.
 Text should include the key ideas from the video.
 There is a limit of 255 characters for the title of your abstract submission.
 There is a limit of 700 characters, including spaces, for the text of your abstract submission (abstract body).
 Do not include institution or author names in the title, abstract body or file name.

-Attribution for commercial support must be in the form of a video credit in the beginning of the program.
+- Attribution for commercial support must be in the form of a video credit in the beginning of the program.
 No endorsement or promotion of a specific device or product is allowed.
 Non-FDA approved use of devices should also be indicated in the opening credits of the video.

-Duration of the video should be seven to 10 minutes.
+- Duration of the video should be seven to 10 minutes.
 Videos longer than 10 minutes will not be considered.
 Although sound is encouraged with video submission so that its content may be properly evaluated, if selected for presentation, no audio playback capabilities will be provided.
 The presenting author will need to supply all narration to the video itself.

-Permission for all copyrighted material (drawings, illustrations, video footage) must be obtained with attribution of permissions included in the closing credits.
+- Permission for all copyrighted material (drawings, illustrations, video footage) must be obtained with attribution of permissions included in the closing credits.

-Surgical videos submitted online should not include author and institution information.
+- Surgical videos submitted online should not include author and institution information.
 Any patient identifying information must be excluded or obscured from video films and narration.